Open-Cap-Table-Coalition/Open-Cap-Format-OCF/gen/docs/ocfmanifestfile-properties-cap-table---transaction-files-array.md

 https://opencaptablecoalition.com/schema/files/ocf_manifest_file#/properties/transactions_files
 ```

-List of files referencing transactions, indexed from first (0) to last (n), for the cap table (See separate /schema/files/transactions_file schema to validate loaded files)
+List of files containing lists of issuer transactions, indexed from the file containing the first such object created to the file containing the last (See separate /schema/files/transactions_file schema to validate loaded files)

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                            |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :---------------------------------------------------------------------------------------------------- |